NexPlayer/iOS-SDK/advanced.md

 **Note**

-Like a delegate, this isnot retained.
+Like a delegate, this is not retained.

 If your application needs to descramble Piff PlayReady content before NexPlayer decodes and plays that content, you should define a class that handles the descrambling operation and assign an instance of that class to this property.